LightDA-assim/lightda-core/README.md

 ## Requirements

 LightDA requires CMake 3.0.2 or later, a Fortran 2008 compiler (gcc 4.9.4 and later and ifort 2021 have been tested) and an MPI library.
 Building the LightDA documentation additionally requires Python 3.5 or later.
+The LightDA examples also require HDF5.

 ## Quick start